songchaow/proposal-of-plugin-manager/Design and Implementation.md

   - Like local plugins, one plugin qml corresponds to one item in the left QListWidget.

-  Personally I prefer the third choice, as it's flexible for users and relative simpler to implement than the second choice.
+  Personally I prefer the third choice, as it's flexible for users and relatively simpler to implement than the second choice.

   But the second choice is also considerable if we implement a tree view, displaying all qmls of one package under that package item.